BU-CS633/iLabAPI/README.md

 pip install -r requirements.txt
 ```

+4. Create `.env` file under the `iLabAPI` folder.
+Theres a `.env.example` file in that folder that you can modify the content according to your configuration and rename it to `.env`.

-4. Apply Migrations
+5. Apply Migrations
-Before running the server for the first time, apply migrations to set up your database schema:
+Before running the server for the first time, create a database called `ilab` (also use this value as `DB_NAME` in the `.env` file) and then apply migrations to set up your database schema:
 ```bash
 python manage.py migrate
 ```

-5. Run the Development Server
+6. Run the Development Server
 ```bash
 python manage.py runserver
 ```